funfunfunfunfunmike/SonicRunway/README.md

 TODO:

-- Fix up artnet output to scrape the new Fbo

-- Investigate jitter

-- Consider integrating boost for smart ptrs / circular buffer
+- Consider implementing a circular buffer for arbitrary parameter history.
+Or use boost?

 - Fix up anti-aliasing issues with rendering